SRB measures for Anosov actions: A Bowen type formula for the SRB measure and Guillemin trace formula

-This is contained in a ball of radius $\delta k$ centered at $kA_0$ for some small $\delta$, given that $\mathcal{O}$ is small.
+This is contained in a ball of radius $\delta k$ centered at $kA_0$ for some small $\delta>0$.
 We imitate now the proof of \cite[Lemma 4.5]{BGHW20} but with a semiclassical quantization.
 The idea here is that in the direction of the flow $E^\ast_0$, averaging the flow is regularizing, and in the transverse direction, we can use the escape function to obtain some compactness.
 Let $\Gamma_0:=\Gamma_{E_0^*}\cap\{|\xi|\geq 1\}$ and choose $P\in \Psi_h^0(\M)$ which satisfies